 You were probably also disappointed by the limited customer service.
 And if you are an affiliate marketer, you had no choice but to look for another solution – as Mailchimp’s Terms and Conditions prohibit affiliate marketing services from using the service.

 It’s time for a change – and we did the research for you.
-Here are the six best alternatives to Mailchimp so you can choose the right one for your business in no time.
+Here are the seven best alternatives to Mailchimp so you can choose the right one for your business in no time.

 What We Look For in the Best Mailchimp Alternatives